IdentityBlock/IntegrationLibrary/Readme.md

 Integrate the below explained functions to use the 'iBlock Person Verification Platform' in your web server.

-If you are restoring the integration of 'iBlock Person Verification Platform', create a file name `deployed-contract` on your backend server with the details of your previously deployed smart contract.
-Refer `deployed-contract.example` file for the format.
+If you are restoring the integration of 'iBlock Person Verification Platform', add the following fields to your `.env` with the details of your already deployed smart contract addresses.

+`IBLOCK_VERIFIER_PRIVATE_KEY`
+`IBLOCK_VERIFIER_ADDRESS`
+`IBLOCK_VERIFIER_CONTRACT_ADDRESS`

+ Refer `.env.example` file for the format.
 ## Functions

 <dl>